-- 1. What is the level of trust among the team? - 2.
-How does the team handle conflict? - 3.
-What is the level of participation among the team? - 4.
-How does the team deal with change and ambiguity? - 5.
-What motivates the team? - 6.
-What leadership gaps can you identify relative to this group? - 7.
-How do these gaps impact the business unit? - 8.
-What is the team's perception of this? - 9.
-What is the CEO's perception of this? - 10.
-What behaviors would you like to change? - 11.
-What theme or principles need to be incorporated into the event? - 12.
-What are your desired outcomes? - 13.
-How can we measure these outcomes? - 14.
-How much planning time do we need? - 15.
-What resources are available to help with the event?
+- 1. What is the level of trust among the team?

+- 2. How does the team handle conflict?

+- 3. What is the level of team participation?

+- 4. How does the team deal with change?

+- 5. What motivates the team?

+- 6. What are the team's skill gaps?

+- 7. How do these gaps impact the organization?

+- 8. What is the team's perception of this?

+- 9. What is the CEO's perception of this?

+- 10. What behaviors would you like to change?

+- 11. What themes need to be included in the event?

+- 12. What are your desired outcomes?

+- 13. How can we measure these outcomes?

+- 14. How much planning time do we need?

+- 15. What resources are available to assist us?

-Completing the Team Development Needs Assessment is a good first step in planning for a meaningful team development activity or event.
+Completing the Team Development needs assessment is a good first step in planning for a meaningful team development activity or event.
 It also helps to be mindful of the time allotment for each segment of the overall event.
 I remember getting a call from a colleague of mine not long ago who was deeply frustrated by her client's desire to do a strategic planning and team building event in a half-day format.
 They expected to get a team of 20 senior leaders together who had a history of not working well together and were convinced that a half day event would accomplish their objectives.
 It is hard enough to do a strategic planning activity in a single day let alone a few hours.
 The whole point here is that quality always beats quantity, at least with team development and probably leadership too.
 Trying to harness the collective talent and synergy of your team only once a year or in a few short hours is a sure way to keep the synergy myth alive.